What to do when you haven't been paid

 There are 5 steps you can take to protect your business from prevent unpaid debt in the future.

-- Know who you are dealing with - before you enter into an agreement with another business, check who you're dealing with.
-Check out the advice on dealing with businesses and companies on Australian Securities & Investments Commission (ASIC) website.
+1. Know who you are dealing with.
+Before you enter into an agreement with another business, check out the advice on dealing with businesses and companies on the Australian Securities and Investments Commission (ASIC) website.

-- Have a signed contract – putting agreements in writing means everyone can refer to it in the case of a dispute.
+2. Have a signed contract.
+Putting agreements in writing means everyone can refer to it in the case of a dispute.

-- Use a good invoicing system – a good system will help your cash-flow, keep track of customers and help you to keep on top of money you are owed.
+3. Use a good invoicing system.
+A good system will help you manage your cash flow, keep track of customers and stay on top of money you are owed.

-- Understand your rights - make sure you're up-to-date on laws such as consumer protection and fair trading.
+5. Understand your rights.
+Make sure you're up to date on laws such as consumer protection and fair trading.
 If you aren't sure, talk to a legal professional or business adviser.